azim-sec/Python-Port_Scanner/README.md

-# Python-Port_Scanner
+Python Port Scanner
-A simple and fast port scanner tool built with Python for network reconnaissance.
+This is a fast multi-threaded port scanner built with Python.

+Features
+Scans ports 1-500 (can be adjusted)

+Uses multi-threading for speed

+Easy to use for beginners

+How to Run
+Run the script: python port_scanner.py

+Enter the target IP or hostname.